Harshaan-Chugh/FileManagerApp/README.md

-# File Manager
+# FileScout

-FileManager is a file management application developed with a Spring Boot backend and React frontend.
+FileScout is a file management application developed with a Spring Boot backend and React frontend.
 It provides functionalities to load files from a directory, create files, delete files, delete duplicate files, search for keywords within files, and display a file's top 10 frequent words using multithreading.
 Additionally, Grafana and Prometheus setup to help monitor and analyze this project as you use it locally is optionally included below.

 View the frontend here: https://filemanagerapp.harshaanc.dev/.
 The deployment of the backend is still in the works, as it would necessitate cloud storage due to the nature of the application.